-Employers Mutual Limited is a partner in the EML Group, which is the personal injury management partner of choice for employers and government agencies.
+Employers Mutual Limited provides workers insurance to employers in NSW and is a partner in the EML Group, which is the personal injury management partner of choice for employers and government agencies.
 For over 110 years, Australians have turned to the EML Group for its claims expertise and personalised support in helping injured workers return to work.